 Common symptoms of a lateral ankle sprain include:

 Physiotherapy plays a crucial role in a full and safe recovery.
-Initially, treatment focuses on managing swelling and pain, using rest, ice, compression, and elevation (RICE).
-We then progress to restoring mobility through gentle range-of-motion exercises, such as ankle circles and calf pumps.
+Treatment focuses on PEACE and LOVE – protect, elevate, avoid anti-inflammatories, compress, and educate, followed by load, optimism, vascularisation, and exercise.
 As healing continues, your rehab will include:

 Helpful tips during recovery: